Full Body Red Light Therapy: What to Expect

 Honestly: not much.
 That surprises people.
 A clinical-grade red light session feels like lying under a slightly warm blanket.
 There's no muscle stimulation, no tingling, no sound.
 Some clients fall asleep.

 The mechanism is photobiomodulation.
-Red light at 635nm and near-infrared at 810-850nm penetrate the skin a few millimeters and are absorbed by mitochondria.
-That triggers a cascade: ATP production rises, cellular energy increases, lymphatic flow picks up, and in the case of subcutaneous fat cells, the cell membrane briefly opens micro-pores that release stored triglycerides into the lymphatic system.
-The body then clears those metabolites through the liver and kidneys.
+635nm red light and near-infrared (810-850nm) penetrate the skin a few millimetres and are absorbed by mitochondria.
+ATP production rises, cellular energy increases, lymphatic flow picks up.
+In subcutaneous fat cells the cell membrane briefly opens micropores that release stored triglycerides into the interstitial fluid.
+The lymphatic system picks the triglycerides up and routes them to the liver, where they're processed via beta-oxidation - used for energy or excreted.

 You won't feel any of that happening.
 The effect shows up across days, not minutes.